Zapotek/Roundabout/README.md

 The Roundabout crawler is an experiment on high-performance distributing techniques and their feasibility when it comes to website crawling.

-The name comes from the overall philosophy of the system which is to bypass decision making points and instead focus on an intuitive prioritization and distribution algorithm.
+The name comes from the overall philosophy of the system which is to avoid centralized decision making points and instead focus on an intuitive prioritization and distribution algorithm.

 ## Install dependencies